2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 Practice Guidance for Receiving and Accepting the Report

-• Notifications to the service region administrator (SRA) and/or to the Division of Protection and Permanency (DPP) are not required for referrals that do not meet acceptance criteria or reports that have been determined to have a non-investigatory response.
+• Notifications to the service region administrator (SRA) and/or to the Division of Protection and Permanency (DPP) are not required for referrals that do not meet acceptance criteria or reports determined to have a non-investigatory response.

 • Central intake (CI) staff should request that the reporting source provide information regarding the contributing link between the maltreatment and the child’s fatal or near-fatal condition.

-• The CI branch manager can consult with system safety analysts as needed, through the Division of Service Region (DSR) consultation process.
+• The CI branch manager can consult with the system safety review team (SSRT) as needed, through the Division of Service Region (DSR) consultation process.

 • The region should assign staff that has no prior involvement with the family to investigate the fatality/near-fatality referral.